APS ACTION International Clinical Database and Repository – Top 10 Series

 There is no cost to you for your participation.
 Your decision to take part in this registry is completely voluntary.
 You will sign a consent form when you enroll, and you may withdraw from the registry at any time.

-7. Am I eligible for the registry?
+7. Am I eligible for the APS ACTION registry?

 You are eligible if your blood test is persistently positive for at least one aPL test.
 These include:

-• Anticardiolipin Antibody (aCL)
+• anticardiolipin antibody (aCL)

-• Anti-β2-Glycoprotein-I Antibody (aβ2GPI)
+• anti-Beta-2-glycoprotein-I (aβ2GPI) antibody

 8. Who will be accessing my information?